top of page

 These aren’t religious practices.
 They’re innately human ones.

-Ceremony helps us remember what’s sacred—without ever needing to be “spiritual.”
+Ceremony helps us remember what’s sacred—without needing labels or dogma.

 What Ceremony Is & Isn’t